What is Canine Physiotherapy?

 - Degenerative myelopathy

-Every animal is an individual; therefore each treatment session will be tailored for each individual animal’s needs as well as the owner’s.
-Follow up treatments and progress reviews are dependent on the diagnosed condition, in conjunction with how your dog responds to treatment.
+Every animal is an individual; therefore each treatment session should be tailored for each individual animal’s needs as well as the owner’s.
 Patients with conditions that may affect them long term may benefit from a maintenance programme of physiotherapy and hydrotherapy in order to improve their function in day-to-day life.

 Physiotherapy can also be advantageous for sporting animals, supporting them in their peak of physical fitness and performance.